metaplex-foundation/js/README.md

 ### findNftsByMintList

-The `findNftsByMintList` method accepts an array of mint addresses and return an array of `Nft`s.
+The `findNftsByMintList` method accepts an array of mint addresses and returns an array of `Nft`s.
 However, `null` values will be returned for each provided mint address that is not associated with an NFT.

-Note that this is much more efficient than calling `findNftByMint` for each mint in the list as the SDK is able to optimise the query and fetch multiple NFTs in much fewer requests.
+Note that this is much more efficient than calling `findNftByMint` for each mint in the list as the SDK can optimise the query and fetch multiple NFTs in much fewer requests.

 ```ts
 const [nftA, nftB] = await metaplex.nfts().findNftsByMintList([mintA, mintB]);